Written by Karen Selby, RN | Medically Reviewed By Dr. William Breen | Edited By Walter Pacheco | Last Update: September 4, 2024

 Low-Dose Rate

-The radiation can harm people nearby, so patients remain in the hospital while receiving the treatment.
-Patients typically stay in private hospital rooms and cannot have guests for extended periods.
-LDR brachytherapy should not be painful or uncomfortable.
+The radiation can harm people nearby, so patients remain in the hospital while receiving LDR brachytherapy.
+Patients typically stay in private hospital rooms and can’t have guests for extended periods.
+LDR brachytherapy shouldn’t be painful or uncomfortable.

 Permanent